matejholy/jira-programming/_posts/2017-04-09-thumbnail-for-custom-jira-report.md

 ---
 layout: post
 title:  "How to set a thumbnail for custom JIRA report"
-excerpt: "How to set your own thumbnail for custom JIRA report.
+description: "How to set your own thumbnail for custom JIRA report.
 Tested in JIRA 7."
 categories: main
 tags: jira, report, thumbnail
 comments: true